 The conflict between the founders of Sweet Ballz occurred shortly after the Shark Tank episode that featured the product aired, resulting in a huge missed opportunity for the cake ball company.
 The website(Sweet Ballz) was offline, and the Sweet Ballz domain was even redirected to the Cake Ballz website for a short time.

 Now that the lawsuit is over, the Sweet Ballz website is once again owned by James McDonald.
 The original creator of the Sweet Ballz brand and product.
 However, due to the missed Shark Tank opportunity and the extinction of Cake Ball Company.
 The business is not doing well, and McDonald now only runs Sweet Ballz as a side business.
 Consequently, we consider Sweet Ballz startup another important one of Shark Tank Failures.

 |Product||A fitness device designed to make push-ups easier for people who are not in shape|

 |Investment||$180k for 50% equity from Kevin Harrington and Barbara Corcoran|

 The Body Jac is an invention that makes it easier and more effective to do push-ups with a series of bands and target specific muscle groups.

-On Shark Tank, Barbara Corcoran told Jack Barringer(owner of Body Jac) that he needed to lose 30 pounds to prove that body jac worked in order to close the investment deal.
+On Shark Tank, Barbara Corcoran told Jack Barringer(owner of Body Jac) that he needed to lose 30 pounds to prove that Body Jac worked to close the investment deal.

 In 2015, Cactus Jack ran his own commerce company, and the Body Jac was available for sale.
-But after July 2021, the company is out of business.
+But after July 2021, the company went out of business.